-The data in Table 2 depicts the financial problems faced by beneficiary farmers were 'High cost of labor' (68.00 MPS) which was ranked first followed by 'Unavailability of procurement prices of the product' (67.00 MPS) and 'High cost of plant protection chemicals' (42.00 MPS) were ranked second and last, respectively.
-In case of non-beneficiary farmers, 'High cost of improved seeds' (70.00 MPS) which was ranked first followed by 'High cost of labour' (69.00 MPS) and 'Unavailability of procurement prices of the product' (47.00 MPS) were ranked second and last, respectively.
-Major constraints perceived by overall farmers were 'High cost of labor' (68.50 MPS) ranked first followed by 'High cost of fertilizers' (66.00 MPS) and 'High cost of plant protection chemicals' (53.50 MPS) ranked second and last, respectively.
+The data in Table 2 depicts the financial problems faced by beneficiary farmers were 'high cost of labor' (68.00 MPS) which was ranked first followed by 'unavailability of procurement prices of the product' (67.00 MPS) and 'high cost of plant protection chemicals' (42.00 MPS) were ranked second and last, respectively.
+In case of non-beneficiary farmers, 'high cost of improved seeds' (70.00 MPS) which was ranked first followed by 'high cost of labour' (69.00 MPS) and unavailability of procurement prices of the product' (47.00 MPS) were ranked second and last, respectively.
+Major constraints perceived by overall farmers were 'high cost of labor' (68.50 MPS) ranked first followed by 'high cost of fertilizers' (66.00 MPS) and 'High cost of plant protection chemicals' (53.50 MPS) ranked second and last, respectively.
 The findings are in accordance with the findings of Khatik (2017) and Gamit et al. (2017) who reported the major problems faced by the farmers are lack of finance to purchase the inputs, high cost of plant protection materials and improved seeds.

-Table 3: Technical Problems being faced by farmers in adoption of chickpea cultivation technologies
+Table 3: Technical problems being faced by farmers in the adoption of chickpea cultivation technologies